What Is Data Access Governance (DAG)?

 Managing User Roles and Permissions

-Sometimes, defining and managing user roles and permissions can be challenging.
-As roles and responsibilities change, keeping access rights up to date is essential.
+Sometimes, defining and managing user roles and permissions can be difficult.
+As roles and responsibilities change, keeping access rights current is essential.

-Failure to do so can result in an improper level of access or excessive permissions granted to users, which increases the risk of data breaches.
+Failure to do so can result in an improper level of access or excessive permissions granted to users, which increases the risk of data leakage and breaches.

 Monitoring and Auditing Data Access

-You need continuous monitoring and auditing of data access for detecting unauthorized access and ensuring compliance.
+You need continuous monitoring and auditing of when data is accessed and by whom to detect suspicious activity and ensure compliance.
 However, implementing effective monitoring systems can be resource-intensive and may require sophisticated tools to analyze access patterns and identify anomalies.

 Adapting to Regulatory Changes